websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ## Document Types Tab

-_Document Types_ are made of metadata fields that users fill out to and help define the purpose of Document Library files.
+_Document Types_ are made of metadata fields that help define the purpose of Document Library files.
 They provide additional, searchable information about uploaded documents.

 ![The Document Types Tab contains all Document Types which contain metadata sets.](./documents-and-media-ui-reference/images/02.png)